mairamartinsk/astro/src/content/blog/for-the-love-of-blog/index.md

 Both times I wrote very true to myself.
 I didn't care about length or expertise.
 I just wanted to document the absurdity of it all.
 So I wrote long texts, in Portuguese, full of humor.
 And through my writing, I made friends.
 Real friends, with real in-person encounters and real hugs.

 I'm now 40, living with my husband and two dogs in the countryside of Spain, and my social life happens about 4 times a year when friends come to visit us.
 Is this what a midlife crisis feels like?
 And is the answer to start writing about it?
 Maybe.

----

-As usual, the age-old Multiligual Blogger Dilemma strikes again: Portuguese is my mother tongue, but English is my main language.
-Brazilian friends and family are alienated if I write in English; friends of other countries are alienated if I write in Portuguese.
-If you have strong feelings about this, send me an [email](mailto:hello@mairamartins.com)!
-Let's chat!